Beaconsfield, New South Wales

 Beaconsfield is a small inner southern suburb of Sydney, Australia.
 Beaconsfield is located 5 kilometres south of the Sydney central business district and is part of the local government area of the City of Sydney.
-The postcode is 2015.

 Beaconsfield has a mixture of industrial and medium to high density residential areas.

 Beaconsfield is part of the Green Square district which is currently undergoing gentrification.
 This involves an urban renewal project that is constructing modern retail, business and residential developments.

 History

 The original Aboriginal inhabitants and traditional custodians of the land on which Beaconsfield is situated are the Gadigal of the Eora nation.

 The early Waterloo-Alexandria-Beaconsfield landscape was initially estuarine, comprising what would become known as Waterloo Swamp which was joined by Sheas Creek.
 It included a number of watercourses that provided a habitat for abundant bird life, eels, and other animals.
 Eora coastal people lived on fish and shellfish in the sand dunes and wetlands here.

 At the time of first contact, the traditional Aboriginal track and trading route from Sydney Harbour to the south passed through this place, roughly following the course of today’s Botany Road which now defines the eastern boundary of Beaconsfield.

 The area was particularly important in the years immediately after 1788 because it was the country linking the two pivotal places in the early settlement: Sydney Cove/Warrane and Botany Bay/Kamay (Sydney’s two main waterways).
 It became a major interface between Aboriginal people and Europeans.

 The suburb was named after Benjamin Disraeli, Lord Beaconsfield, a British prime minister during the reign of Queen Victoria.
 The area was part of the suburb of Alexandria and was officially gazetted on 10 June 1977.